 I can't help but think about where we are now, in a post 9/11, post 11/9 American society.
 The 24-hour hemorrhaging of news and social media puts the noise and suffering of the world at our fingertips.
 Fears, phobias and -isms of the ugliest variety are vying for legitimacy; hate crimes are on the rise; threats of walls, registries and mass deportation are becoming more likely; scores of refugees are fleeing war-torn countries, seeking asylum in Europe, Canada, the U.S. and yes, even here in Vermont.
 And while we fight our fight, our polar caps are melting.
 Is it just my bleeding heart that feels so heavy?

 Tomorrow is Thanksgiving, that definitive American holiday, when we are reminded to take stock in what we are thankful for.
 But we are sitting at a volatile global table.
 Where do we go from here?

 I look to my own life.
-I am thankful to be a first-generation American who relishes the sound of Arabic, the voice of Fairuz, who weakens at the smell of orange flower blossoms, and kanelbullar, who was raised on good bagels and better pizza, who believes in social democracy, in humanitarianism, and the badassery of Pippi Longstocking.
+I am thankful to be a first-generation American who relishes the sound of Arabic, the voice of Fairuz, who weakens at the smell of orange flower blossoms, and kanelbullar, who was raised on good Jersey bagels and pizza, who believes in social democracy, in humanitarianism, and the badassery of Pippi Longstocking.
 I am thankful that because of my background I have deep empathy and appreciation for people, regardless of but equally for their country, creed and religion.
-I am thankful for my husband, a third –generation Texan and for my two young children, who could give a hoot about cultural identity and love their home in the forest.
+I am thankful for my husband, a third–generation Texan and for my two young children, who could give a hoot about cultural identity and love their home in the forest.
 I’m thankful for my parents, where they come from, and the journey they took together.
 They’ve taught me never to put anyone in a box; that we all come from some place, with a point of view, a story and a yearning.